tsunami416604/azure-docs.hu-hu/articles/billing/billing-manage-reserved-vm-instance.md

     ```powershell
     Get-AzureRmReservation -ReservationOrderId a08160d4-ce6b-4295-bf52-b90a5d4c96a0 -ReservationId b8be062a-fb0a-46c1-808a-5a844714965a
     ```
-3. A fenntartott példány felosztása két és terjeszteni a példányok:
+3. Ossza fel kettő a fenntartott példányának, és terjeszteni a példányok:

     ```powershell
-    # Split the Reserved Instance.
-The sum of the Reserved Instances, the quantity, must equal the total number of instances in the Reserved Instance that you're splitting.
+    # Split the reserved instance.
+The sum of the reserved instances, the quantity, must equal the total number of instances in the reserved instance that you're splitting.
     Split-AzureRmReservation -ReservationOrderId a08160d4-ce6b-4295-bf52-b90a5d4c96a0 -ReservationId b8be062a-fb0a-46c1-808a-5a844714965a -Quantity 3,2
     ```
 1. A hatókör frissítheti a következő parancs futtatásával: